climedu/workshop-task-5/README.md

 ## Overview
 - Follow the workshop
 - Working with CSV files
-- Visualisation of the data
+- Experimenting with visualisation of the data

 ## Workshop Notes